 - Visiting your dentist regularly

 Bad breath can also be caused by more serious problems, such as heavily decayed teeth or dry mouth, where the saliva glands are not producing enough saliva that the mouth requires.
 In some cases, your oral hygiene may be of a high standard but bad breath may still occur.
-If this happens, your dentist will recommend you to see a medical practitioner, as this is a common symptom of hazardous conditions, such as bronchitis, stomach diseases, liver and kidney complications, and diabetes.
+If this happens, we will recommend you to see a medical practitioner, as this is a common symptom of hazardous conditions, such as bronchitis, stomach diseases, liver and kidney complications, and diabetes.